schwartzh2017/gender/report.md

 # Introduction
-Compare JK Rowling's object and subject frequencies for feminine and masculine personal pronouns when she is writing as herself or her pseudonym, Robert Galbraith.
+Compare JK Rowling's pronoun part of speech assignments when she is writing as herself or her pseudonym, Robert Galbraith..

 # Methodology